pyymenta/spacecraft-cli/docs/contributor-guidelines.md

 PRs to our repositories are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
+- Work only on your own branch and always keep master in sync with upstream.
 - Address a single concern in the least number of changed lines as possible.
 - Include documentation in the repo on the necessary changes made.
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).